-A good lawyer will prepare your case and educate you on valuation of the claim.
-They will walk through a settlement offer with you and educate you on the value compared with the representative damages at issue – eg.: medical bills, lost wages, pain and suffering.
+A good lawyer will prepare your case and educate you on the valuation of the claim.
+They will walk through a settlement offer with you and educate you on the value compared with the representative damages at issue – eg.: medical bills, lost wages, and pain and suffering.

 5. Should I Go to Trial?

 In some cases it is simple: if the insurance company refuses to recognize the value of your claims and maintains a lowball offer throughout the process, trial is an easy decision.

 As with settlement, the decision to go to trial should always be yours.
 As with settlement, a good lawyer will educate you on all the risks and benefits of trying your case.